Pharmacy Technician Job Outlook

 - 2015 Median Pay: $30,410 per year, $14.62 per hour

-- Typical Entry-Level Education: High school diploma or equlivalent
+- Typical Entry-Level Education: On-the-job training or postsecondary education program

 - Work Experience in Related Occupation: None